 And whenever the cash register needed a new roll of paper, I had to yell for my manager, Nikki, because I could never remember how to do it.
 Nikki knew, though, that she could depend on me to ring up orders when she got busy.

 Although Mark and Nikki had clear specialties, we were consistently able to achieve our common goal of delivering products to our customers, because we also had people like me: floaters.

 Specialists on Agile Teams Are OK

-Perhaps the most prevalent and persistent myth in agile is that a cross-functional team is one on which each person possesses every skill necessary to complete the work.
+It's not that different when agile teams work collaboratively.
+Yet perhaps the most prevalent and persistent myth in agile is that to be cross-functional, every team member must possess every skill necessary to complete the work.

 The four-person team in Figure 1 is capable of completing four red tasks in an iteration and four green tasks in an iteration.
 They cannot do five red tasks or five green tasks.

 But if their work is distributed across two product backlog items as shown in Figure 2, this team will be able to finish that work in an iteration.